VazkiiMods/Botania/doc/omake.md

 ## Pure Daisy
 * Name: Pure Daisy
-* Gender: Gender is irrelevant for flowers.
+* Gender: Gender is irrelevant for flowers (they/them)
 * Physical symbols: white, angel
+* Likes: Things being orderly, precision, perfectionism
+* Dislikes: Unexpected changes of plan, others not putting forth their full effort

-* Blurb: Pure Daisy is the flower your parents always compared you to.
+Pure Daisy is the flower your parents always compared you to.
 They were the perfect-attendance flower, the spelling-bee champion flower, the all-A's flower.
 Doted on by everyone, Pure Daisy embraces both the expectations and the praise heaped onto themself and works hard.
-They work as an executive at a highly prestigious company (TODO doing what), and in their free time enjoys TODO.
+They work as an executive at a highly prestigious finance company, and in their free time enjoy playing skill games that require absolute perfection in execution, such as *Touhou* or *osu!*.
 As a result of their perfectionism, Pure Daisy can easily get upset when things don't go according to plan.
-* Likes: Things being orderly, precision, perfectionism
-* Dislikes: Unexpected changes of plan, others not putting forth their full effort

 ## Manastar
 Idea: data scientist